 Moti Daman Fort is a township in itself.
 Quaint Portuguese houses are still existent.
 Occasionally, you’ll see a resident sitting in the verandah, watching movement of vehicles and passersby.

 The Dominican Monastery also lies inside the Moti Daman fort.
 These ancient ruins are worth your camera capture.
 Also, don’t miss the Lighthouse at the far end of Moti Daman fort.
 The view from here is amazing.
-On-site are 2 lighthouses.
 The ancient lighthouse dating around 1600’s still stands here but is no more in use.
 A new lighthouse has been built for seacoast operations.
 The towering structure will have your attention for most of the time you will be hanging around the area.

 Jhampore Beach has golden sands and is less crowded than Devka beach (although weekends may still see crowd).
 This beach is ideal for family picnics with plenty of food stalls, horse carriages and camel rides.
 You can relax in the shade of the Casuarina trees along the shore or even have a picnic lunch under the shade.

 Shopping in Daman